mitkapanarin/finalProject_ticketBlaster/notes.md

 in DetailsCard in Related Events I should add musicalConcerts data if user is buying ticket for music events or StrandUpComedy data if user is buying comedy event ticket

+Admin can see list of all events,  delete event-->in network i got event not found